k-sanchez/workshop_networks_xcbh/03_networkestimation.md

 ```

 The networks returned by the method are not rooted, so it is convinient to include an outgroup species in the datset to properly root the networks after the estimation.
-In ur dataset, the outgroup species is *Liolaemus lineomaculatus*:
+In our dataset, the outgroup species is *Liolaemus lineomaculatus*:
 ```julia
 net_h1.names # explore the names of the terminals rootatnode!(net_h1, "lineomaculatus") # root at the outgroup node